utpalbora/OmpSCR_v2.0/README.md

 > >   To run TSan-LLVM with 32 OpenMP threads, run as:-
 > > `` ./scripts/test-tools.sh -x tsan-llvm -t 32  ``

+## Contact
+If you have any query, please contact "Utpal Bora" <cs14mtech11017>@iith.ac.in.
+Please you have modified the benchmark as per your need, kindly send a pull request.

+Regards,
+Utpal